Foundation Beyond Belief: Service Teams

 GO Humanity's Service Team network GO Teams' encourages and assists local organizations groups to give and organize in their communities.
 The network is made up of approximately 150 teams throughout the U.S. and the world.
 GO Humanity provides grants and other support to these teams, sponsoring events in local communities.
-As of 2022, teams have collectively donated over 227,000 hours of community service (valued at $6.1M), and counting.
+As of 2022, teams have collectively donated over 227,000 hours of community service (valued at $6.1M).

 Disaster Recovery

 In 2014, the American Humanist Association (AHA) and GO Humanity merged their respective charitable programs Humanist Charities (established in 2005) and Humanist Crisis Response (established in 2011).

 Between 2014 and 2018, Humanist Disaster Recovery raised over $250,000 for victims of the Syrian Refugee Crisis, Refugee Children of the U.S. Border, Tropical Cyclone Sam, and the Nepal and Ecuadoran Earthquakes, Hurricane Matthew in Haiti, and Hurricanes Irma and Maria.
 In addition to grants for recovery efforts, volunteers have also helped to rebuild homes and schools in the following locations: Columbia, South Carolina after the effects of Hurricane Joaquin; Denham Springs, Louisiana; and Houston, Texas after flooding from Hurricane Harvey.